metayeti/mINI/README.md

 It conforms to the following format:
 - section and key names are case insensitive
 - empty section or key names are ignored
+- keys that do not belong to a section are ignored
 - comments are lines that begin with a semicolon
 - trailing comments are only allowed on section lines